 It’s probably no surprise to my readers that in addition to trading and building neural net models, I like to collect coins and paper money, especially paper money that’s worthless.

-My approach to coin to collecting is simple; collect items I like and add in a few items for their metal value (gold and silver).
+As a Numismatic, my approach to coin collecting is simple; collect items I like and add in a few items for their metal value (gold and silver).
 I probably do more collecting nowadays than trading because the markets have become one highly frequent casino.

 For those readers who live under rocks, the price for gold and silver has been on a tear upwards over the past few years.
 There have been a few scary pullbacks, but the overall trend is still higher.
 Over time these trends tend to attract the “dumb money” and I suspect its happening now.